What is Disordered Eating?

 (Anorexia Nervosa and Related Eating Disorders Inc. 2005)

 This quote reminds us that eating disorders are NOT about vanity or appearance but are related to psychological and emotional issues.

 Disordered eating can take many forms, from restricting behaviours (e.g. strict dieting) to emotional eating, to anorexia, bulimia, binge eating disorder, and so on.
-Numerous factors contribute to the development and maintenance of an eating disorder and therefore Amelia offers a holistic approach in her work.
+Numerous factors contribute to the development and maintenance of an eating disorder and therefore our therapists offer a holistic approach in their work.